poltergasm/t80-starter/README.md

 * Base entity class
 * An example player entity.
 Nothing fancy, but shows how the animations work.
 * Two example scenes.
 This is to demonstrate scene switching using the scene manager

+### What doesn't it do?

+Quite a lot really.
+Most notably, Physics.
+Yes the example player entity can move left and right, but that is just to demonstrate animations.
+I really only wanted to add the basics to this project.
+This gives you the mundane, necessity barebones, but the flexibility to add lots of other stuff on top yourself.
+I may look at adding a new version with configurable physics, while keeping this one in tact.